 Category 3 – Poor road conditions or design

-A large percentage of vehicle accidents are caused by poor road conditions or faulty road design.
-Unfortunately, it can be difficult to prove that your collision was caused by bad road conditions or design.
+Many vehicle accidents are caused by poor road conditions or faulty road design.
+Unfortunately, proving that your collision was caused by bad road conditions or design can take time and effort.
 Some examples of poor road conditions include:

 - Missing or improperly maintained road signs and traffic signals